-Solomon's Seals relatives with lots of variety for shadey places, even qutie dry for some of them.
+Solomon's Seal and his relatives with lots of variety for shady places, even quite dry for some of them.
 Addictive if you like subtle green and brown plants with a bit of pink!

 A dwarf species with fresh green foliage and pendent white flowers with green tips in spring followed by black berries.
 20cm.
 Good, leafy soil in shade.